 Criteria of Performance: Laboratory performance is assessed over a running analytical window of 4 Distributions (12 months) See appendix 2 for details.
+For full details of the time-lapse annotation analyte please see Appendix 7.

-Persistent Unsatisfactory Performance: Defined as being in the Unsatisfactory Performance category for three
+Persistent Unsatisfactory Performance: Defined as being in the Unsatisfactory Performance category for three or more successive Distributions.